williams-cs/markus-thesis/description.md

 ## Implementation

-The `dresh` shell, standing for "Distributed, Reliable, Easy, SHell", is a modification of the `sh` shell that adds features specifically to make distributed operations easy and reliable.
+The `shard` shell, standing for "SHell that is Accessible, Reliable, and Distributed" is a modification of the `sh` shell that adds features specifically to make distributed operations easy and reliable.
-The `dresh` shell uses the error handling semantics as previously defined to provide a simple interface for distributed programming in a shell.
+The `shard` shell uses the error handling semantics as previously defined to provide a simple interface for distributed programming in a shell.

-The rest of this document describes an incomplete overview of the tentatively planned semantics for the language, with the goal of showing some examples of how `dresh` can be easy to pick up and use for users that know the basics of shell.
+The rest of this document describes an incomplete overview of the tentatively planned semantics for the language, with the goal of showing some examples of how `shard` can be easy to pick up and use for users that know the basics of shell.

-As a prerequisite to using the distributed features of `dresh`, the user defines a "cluster" of machines that can then be used as a target for running commands, the basic building block of distributed computation.
+As a prerequisite to using the distributed features of `shard`, the user defines a "cluster" of machines that can then be used as a target for running commands, the basic building block of distributed computation.
 Commands can then be composed with redirections, with updated semantics to support intuitive usage for distributed commands.

 ## Commands

-In `dresh`, commands fall under one of the following categories: user-defined functions in the same script, script files on the local machine (to be copied to the target machine), shell commands, or programs on the target machine.
+In `shard`, commands fall under one of the following categories: user-defined functions in the same script, script files on the local machine (to be copied to the target machine), shell commands, or programs on the target machine.
 The user can choose to execute the command in "reliable mode", which attempts to reliably run the command on every machine in a cluster, or "jobs mode", which completes a fixed number of jobs among the machines in a cluster.
 These functionality will be implemented as syntax extensions on top of the `sh` language, with the tentative syntax looking like the following:

 ### Run a command in "reliable mode"
 ```